 Where to Find the Best Scuba Diving in Hawaii

-Most of the best scuba diving in Hawaii is here in Kona on the Big Island of Hawaii, but there’s a few other spots as well on the other Islands.
-Here we highlight some of the best scuba diving Hawaii has.
+Most of the best scuba diving in Hawaii is here in Kona, on the Big Island of Hawaii.
+In this guide we highlight some of the best scuba diving Hawaii has in Kona and on the other islands.

 Kona Honu Divers is Hawaii’s top rated and most reviewed dive company and received top honors as Reader’s Choice in Scuba Diving Magazine’s annual reader’s choice poll.
 Byron Kay is the owner of Kona Honu Divers and loves all things underwater.
 He’s been breathed swimming underwater since he was 1 year old and being underwater is his happy place.
 He also owns 2 of the top rated snorkel and freedive companies in the pacific Kona Snorkel Trips & Kona Freedivers.

 In Kona we are a bit snobbish in our diving habits.
-We’re so used to great visibility, almost no current, and minimal swell that when we try to dive other islands or during less than ideal days we get fussy and whiney.
+We’re so used to great visibility, almost no current, and minimal swell that when we try to dive other islands or during less than ideal days we get fussy.

 Kona – Big Island of Hawaii